ligato/cn-infra/docs/tutorials/01_hello-world.md

 	log.Fatalln(err)
 }
 ```
-When the interccupt comes from the user (e.g. by hitting `ctrl-c` on the keyboard),
+When the interrupt comes from the user (for example. when the user hits `ctrl-c`),
 the `Close` methods will be called on all agent's plugins and the agent will exit.

 The complete working example can be found at [examples/tutorials/01_hello-world](https://github.com/ligato/cn-infra/blob/master/examples/tutorials/01_hello-world).